Chinwenmeri/E-commerce-product-page-solution/README.md

 ## Overview

-This is an amazing project to do to improve some core frontend design skills like mastering flexboxes and spacing and adding functionality with JavaScript.
+This is an amazing project that will improve some core frontend design skills, such as mastering flexboxes and spacing and adding functionality with JavaScript.

 ### The challenge